-"Your uncle was an idiot who got the job thanks to nepotism," Thelote said flatly.
+"Your uncle was an idiot who got the job thanks to nepotism," Mero said flatly.
 "His mistakes cost lives.
 If I had made the same mistakes as him, I would have been stripped of my title and exiled from Valuser'rh."

 Imovai blinked.
 Clearly he was not used to being addressed as such.
 His expression screwed up and heat billowed from him as meta crackled in his hand.
-"In case you've forgotten," he said, voice rising, "The Psiolics' Guild helped end the Valuser'ran supremacy.
+"In case you've forgotten," he said, voice rising, "The Psiolics' Guild helped end the Valuser'ran Supremacy.
 You are in Aempis now, know your place."

-Thelote did not raise his voice but his words rattled the windows all the same as his power surged through him.
+Mero did not raise his voice but his words rattled the windows all the same as his power surged through him.
 The light of Grace burned in his eyes.
 "It took a ratio of ten-to-one for the Guild to even balk the Rajhskalakeshi, twice that to secure a victory.
 And for what?
 War seems to be all you're good for."

-Imovai's heat shrinked but Thelote's grew as he closed the space between himself and the professor, pushing him back against his desk.
+Imovai's heat shrinked but Mero's grew as he closed the space between himself and the professor, pushing him back against his desk.
 Papers curled from the scorching warmth radiating from the Hunter.
 Despite the heat, Imovai shivered, fearful now.

-Thelote's heat receded, his voice returned to normal, the glow left his eyes.
+Mero's heat receded, his voice returned to normal, the glow left his eyes.
 He was once more just a wizened, scarred man.

 "I will stop listing the shortcomings of the Guild when I run out of shortcomings to list.
 But mistakes are how we learn, and it is important that your students hear them if this country ever hopes to stand a chance of lasting more than a few hundred years."